lukehorvat/web-audio-oscillators/README.md

 ## Contributing

 Pull requests are most welcome.
-I'd like to expand this collection in order to cover more musical scenarios.
+I'd like to expand this collection to cover more musical use cases!